California Federal Court Finds That MetLife Abused Its Discretion And Awards Financial Analyst Long-Term Disability Benefits

 With little evidence in the way of exonerating itself from the allegations that it treated Shelia’ disability claim unfairly, MetLife was ordered to pay Shelia her past, present and future disability benefit payments with the possibility of attorney’s fees and court costs being tacked on as well.

-A claim in which the evidence of Shelia’ disability status was overwhelming, MetLife attempted to justify its termination of Shelia’ disability payments by deciding Shelia’ claim based on “ambiguous and equivocal medical opinion” along with 90 minutes of video surveillance (more articles on video surveillance for disability claimants).
+A claim in which the evidence of Shelia’ disability status was overwhelming, MetLife attempted to justify its termination of Shelia’ disability payments by deciding Shelia’ claim based on “ambiguous and equivocal medical opinion” along with 90 minutes of video surveillance.
 In weighing its decision in the matter, the Southern District Court of California considered “the entire administrative record” of Shelia’ case as well as “the quality and quantity of the medical evidence” which supported a finding that Shelia was disabled.
 The Court also noted the insurer’s failure to consider the lack of improvement in Watt’s condition as well as MetLife’s “reliance on an ambiguous and equivocal medical opinion to support the denial letter, independent medical review and letter upholding the denial of benefits.”
 The Court stated that it “viewed MetLife’s decision with slight skepticism due to MetLife’s conflict of interest, MetLife’s failure to credit reliable evidence, and MetLife’s treatment of the surveillance evidence.”

 Background of Shelia’ Disability